jamie-clements/jamie-clements/README.md

 # Hello, I'm Jamie Clements 👋

-I am enthusiastic and passionate about collaborating with esteemed professionals and organisations that venerate perpetual growth and pioneering innovation.
+I am enthusiastic and passionate about collaborating with individuals and organisations that venerate perpetual growth and pioneering innovation.
 Together, I believe we can harness shared expertise to drive meaningful and transformative impact.

 <!--
 ## 📊 GitHub Stats